venkateshprasad23/Multi-Object-Detection/Result Files/README.md

-The results on the test set have been written into Pickle files, which are then read by another python program(voc_eval.py) to produce the results for our purpose
+The results on the test set have been written into Pickle files using test.py, which are then read by another python program(voc_eval.py) to produce the results for our purpose